SnappyJumper/BookWyrm/README.md

      * GitPod Enterprise was used for writing code, committing, and then pushing to GitHub.

 * [GitHub](https://github.com)
-   GitHub was used to store the projects code after being pushed from Git.
+   GitHub was used to store the project's code after being pushed from Git.

 * [Heroku](https://www.heroku.com)
     * Heroku was used to deploy the website.